RiqueH8/RiqueH8/README.md

-### Hi there 👋
+### Oh!
+Hello there

-**RiqueH8** is 💥 _awesome_ 💥
+##About me

-- I’m currently working on High School
+-  I’m currently studying at CTISM
-- I’m currently learning algorithyms and stuff
+-  I’m currently learning to code C
-- 📫 How to reach me: henriqueguarienticezar@gmail.com
+-  How to reach me: henriqueguarienticezar@gmail.com
-- 😄 Pronouns: Joe/Mama
+-  Pronouns: Joe/Mama
-- ⚡ Fun fact: 1984 is real
+-  Bilingual, portuguese🇧🇷 and english🇬🇧

+##Hobbies

+*Destroying libs with facts and logic
+*Playing the piano
+*Drawing flags
+*Read cool books
+*learning about history

+                         **Luke 10:19**
 ⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⢀⣀⣀⣀⣀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀
 ⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⣠⣶⠟⠛⠛⠛⠛⠛⣛⣻⣿⣿⣿⣿⣿⣟⣛⣛⣛⠛⠒⠲⠶⠦⣤⣤⣤⣀⡀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀
 ⠀⠀⠀⠀⠀⠀⠀⠀⠀⢀⣼⠏⠁⠀⠀⢀⣤⠶⣛⣩⣥⠤⠤⠤⠤⢤⣤⣤⣭⣭⣉⣉⣛⣛⣻⣭⣥⠬⡍⠛⢶⣄⡀⠀⠀⠀⠀⠀⠀⠀